 - 1 white onion finely diced

-- 2 tbsp fresh ginger about 2 inches
+- 2 tablespoon fresh ginger about 2 inches

-- 2 tbsp Kashmiri Indian red chili powder
+- 2 tablespoon Kashmiri Indian red chili powder

 - 8 oz sun-dried tomatoes in oil julienned

 - 15 oz organic coconut milk I use Native Forest